Before you dig into reading this guide, have you tried asking OpsGPT what this log means? You’ll receive a customized analysis of your log.

 This guide will help you check for common problems that cause the log ” unsuppoted shape type ” to appear.
-It’s important to understand the issues related to the log, so to get started, read the general overview on common issues and tips related to the Elasticsearch concepts: Node.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: .

 return coordinates.asMultiPolygon(orientation != null ? orientation : defaultOrientation; coerce); case ENVELOPE: verifyNulls(type; geometries; orientation; radius); return coordinates.asRectangle(); default: throw new ElasticsearchParseException("unsuppoted shape type " + type); } } /** * Checks that all passed parameters except type are null; generates corresponding error messages if they are not